Iftikhar Khan: British Indian Army

-Pakistani Army
+Pakistan Army

-On the Partition of India and independence of Pakistan in August 1947, Khan opted to join the new Pakistan Army.
-He was quickly promoted to Major General and on 1 January 1948 assumed the command of the 10th Division.
+On the Partition of British India in August 1947, Khan opted to join the new Pakistan Army.
+He was quickly promoted to major general and on 1 January 1948 assumed the command of the 10th Division.

-Khan had been nominated to become the first local Commander in Chief (C-in-C) of the Pakistan Army after General Douglas David Gracey's retirement.
+Khan had been nominated by the Government of Liaquat Ali Khan to become the first local Commander-in-Chief of the Pakistan Army after General Douglas Gracey's retirement.
 He was senior to later Commander-in-Chief and dictator Ayub Khan.

-In Ayub Khan's book, "Friends, not masters", he says "the British were backing Major General Iftikhar and that he was short tempered and difficult to get on with."
+In Ayub Khan's book Friends, not masters, he alleged "the British were backing Major General Iftikhar and that he was short tempered and difficult to get on with."

 Death

-Before Khan could take up his new post, on 13 December 1949, at 10pm PST, he was killed, along with Brigadier Sher Khan and 24 others, in a Pakistan Airways Dakota plane crash.
+While Iftikhar planned to go by train from Lahore to Karachi and then take a flight to the United Kingdom as the first Pakistan Army Officer selected for a course at the Imperial Defence College, while Brigadier Sher Khan had been appointed to the United States and was headed there for the UN Security Council discussion on Kashmir along with Cabinet Secretary General Mohammad Ali, Under-Secretary Mohammad Niaz and Deputy Director of Public Relations Mushtaq Ahmad.
+Sher Khan called Iftikhar and persuaded him that they all travel by air together.

+Before Khan could assume his new post, tragedy struck when his flight on a Pakistan Airways C-53 aircraft crashed on 13 December 1949 at 10 PM PST, claiming his life as well as the lives of his wife and infant daughter.
+Also among the victims were Director of Military Operations Brigadier Sher Khan, and his wife.
+Additionally, Lala Murli Dhar (the oldest son of Lala Shri Ram) and his wife Mrs. Murli Dhar who were on their way to buy jewelry for their son Shri Dhar's wedding, Mr. Yaktar, Mr. Sher Ali, Mr. Rana Mohammed Sidiq, Mohammed Niaz, Mushtaq Ali, Len Mitchell (a British owner of a fruit farm in Pakistan), Mrs. Bergie (wife of a British Bank manager in Karachi), and the crew members including Captain Farooqi, Co-Pilot Saleem, Radio Officer Derby, and air hostess Margaret Drake.

 The plane was flying from Lahore to Karachi when it crashed at Karo Jabal, near Malmari Jalalji Village, Thatta, 102 kilometers from Karachi and several miles away from the nearest rescue base in Jungshahi.

-Khan was on the way to Karachi to proceed to England for a course at the Imperial Defence College (IDC).